fabueida/PouchCellInspector-PrivacyPolicy/README.md

 - Review inspection and analysis results generated on the device
 - Enter notes or observations
-- Adjust preferences such as speech output, appearance, haptics, and photo-saving behavior
-- Contact the app team for support, feedback, or questions

-The core functionality of the app is designed to operate locally on your device.
+- Adjust preferences such as speech output, appearance, haptics, and photo-saving behavior The core functionality of the app is designed to operate locally on your device.

 ## Accessibility